Which Statement Is True Regarding Antipsychotic Medications?

 Conclusion

 The future of antipsychotic therapy lies at the intersection of scientific progress and compassionate, person-centered care.
-Now, as our understanding of the biological underpinnings of psychotic and mood disorders deepens, so too does our capacity to offer targeted, effective, and tolerable treatments.
-Yet technology and pharmacology are only tools; their true value is realized within the context of trusting therapeutic relationships, solid psychosocial support, and a commitment to addressing the social determinants of mental health.
+As our understanding of the biological underpinnings of psychotic and mood disorders deepens, so too does our capacity to offer targeted, effective, and tolerable treatments.
+Yet technology and pharmacology are only tools; their true value is realized within the context of trusting therapeutic relationships, reliable psychosocial support, and a commitment to addressing the social determinants of mental health.
 By fostering collaboration among researchers, clinicians, patients, and communities, the field can move toward a model of care in which every individual has equitable access to the interventions that best support their recovery and well-being.